 What will you do with all those baby booties when the Project is over?

-That’s a good question.
-Some of these baby booties–particularly those made in memory of someone–may find their way to elected officials as part of an advocacy campaign.
-Many will be donated to charities serving infants and children.
+After the installations, the booties will be donated to charities serving infants and children.
 These agencies might include the March of Dimes, local health departments, birth centers and hospitals, crisis pregnancy centers, family-nurse partnerships, etc. It’s possible some small portion of the Project may become part of a museum collection.
-Whatever happens, final disposition of the baby booties will be in keeping with the spirit of the Project.
-Do you know of a charity or museum that would be interested in receiving these items?
-Have another idea about how they will ultimately be used?
+Do you know of a charity that would be interested in receiving these items?
 Contact me at email@example.com.

 Have another question not answered here?
 Email me at firstname.lastname@example.org